 Jessica has been singing since the age of 4.
 She has a degree in music from the University of Valley Forge and an extensive knowledge of the Elvis catalog.
 She loves being a part of the Jesse Garron Band which she joined in 2021.
 Her ability to harmonize offers the rich vocal backup that was a crucial part of the Elvis concert years.
 She also plays piano.

 When not performing with Jesse, Jess sings with a local cover band in South Jersey.

 Abby has been a backup singer for the band since 2010 but has been a fan of the show since childhood.
 Her parents are both in the show, and she often jokes that listening to them practice was like her lullaby growing up.

+Abby began singing full songs at the age of 3.
+She has a knack for memorizing lyrics after hearing songs only a few times.
 She is comfortable singing in front of an audience having performed solo in her high school talent show and in various surrounding venues.
-She also has a knack for harmonies.
+She also has a talent for finding harmonies in songs.

-Ric - Bass
+Matt - Bass Guitar

 Joey was raised in a musical home.
 His mother and father were both musicians.
 Joey started playing the piano at the age of 6.
 Then later at the age of 10 took interest in the saxophone.
 Joe and his brother, Scott, a drummer, played music together constantly influenced by artists like John Klemmer, Dave Grusin, Chic Coria, Boz Scaggs, Billy Joel, Elton John, Hall and Oats, Toto, and many others dreaming about their chance to play on stage someday.